launchdarkly/node-server-sdk/README.md

 Using flag data from a file
 ---------------------------

 For testing purposes, the SDK can be made to read feature flag state from a file or files instead of connecting to LaunchDarkly.
-See [`file_data_source.js`](https://github.com/launchdarkly/node-client/blob/master/file_data_source.js) for more details.
+See `FileDataSource` in the [TypeScript API documentation](https://github.com/launchdarkly/node-client/blob/master/index.d.ts) for more details.

 Learn more
 -----------